 Howe had not invented the sewing machine but his patents could be protected.
 His fanciful meandering reasons of how he came about his invention are pretty far-fetched.
 His idea of the needle with the point at the bottom end apparently came to him after a dream where Native Indians were firing arrows.
 One arrow flies through a wigwam and pulls a thread with it.
-He wakes and plans a shuttle sewing machine.
-Yeah right!
+He wakes and plans a needle with a hole in the bottom and a metal shuttle sewing machine.
+Now that's a dream!
 I have the full history of Elias Howe it is fascinating.

 While all this was going on Richard Wanzer had a new workshop and shop in Buffalo and was actually repairing sewing machines most days.
 It is very possible that he knew Isaac Singer which may account for Isaac's leniency with Richard when he later copied Singer's machines in Canada.

 Some sources say that Richard Mott Wanzer was friends with Isaac Singer which is why Singer let Richard get away with copying so many of his sewing machine ideas in Canada.
 I doubt if this is true, everything that I have ever learnt about Isaac Singer shows him to be a cold-blooded and ruthless business man.
 The idea that Singer would let Richard Wanzer get away with using his patents is like King Henry VIII not minding that one of his wives sleeping around!
 Impossible, call the axe man!

 Singer dealt with all competition the same way, he destroyed it.
 Unless there was some sort of financial gain?